Canary Islands - Profile

 - New marinas have opened in the westernmost islands of La Palma and El Hierro.

-- LPG/Gas: arrive with propane bottles filled, your gas bottle may not be approved for filling here.
+- LPG/Gas: If in doubt arrive with propane bottles filled, your gas bottle may not be approved for filling here.
 See report.

 Despite its position close to the tropics, the Canaries are not too hot in summer, 21-29°C, pleasantly warm in winter, 15-20°C, and can be regarded as an all-year cruising ground.
 The frequency of gales is low and the islands are not affected by hurricanes.